LoopKit/looptips/docs/data/tidepool.md

 The updated Tidepool Mobile app will upload diabetes-related HealthKit data regardless of the source.
 Loop users store their data in HealthKit, so this is a nice fit.
 Other diabetes devices (e.g., OneDrop BG meter) and apps (e.g., Spike and Dexcom) also store their data in HealthKit.
 Some people even manually enter their diabetes data into Health Kit.
 For all those uses, the Tidepool Mobile app will upload the HealthKit data.
 OpenAPS does not store its data in HealthKit, so this will not upload OpenAPS-related data.
 However, if OpenAPS users are using Spike app, some integration of information through Nightscout is possible.
 Currently, SMBs, boluses, and carbohyrdates can be uploaded to HealthKit for OpenAPS+Spike+Nightscout+iPhone users.
 Spike does plan to add temporary basal integration to HealthKit at some time in the future.

 ### How can you get the Tidepool Mobile app?
 Tidepool Mobile (with the Loop and HealthKit uploading integration) is currently released to a small set of beta testers to help identify and fix bugs.
+Tidepool expects to release the app to general public in mid-January 2019.
 If you are interested in participating as a beta tester, you can sign up [here]( https://docs.google.com/…/1FAIpQLScOXLBKzaSOKSr83S…/viewform).